collective/collective.inviting/README.txt

  * A simple hash/token is included in emailed URLs to prevent abuse.

- * Provides utility and adapter registrations for components in uu.subscribe for use in a Plone site.
+ * Provides utility and adapter registrations for components in collective.subscribe for use in a Plone site.

-Depends on uu.subscribe.
+Depends on collective.subscribe.

 --